David Horowitz Discusses Persecution of Anti-Islam Filmmaker with Fox News' Megyn Kelly

 About David Horowitz

-[For Frontpage editor Jaime Glazov's essay on David Horowitz's life and work, click here.]
+[For Frontpage editor Jamie Glazov's essay on David Horowitz's life and work, click here.]

 Horowitz is founder of the David Horowitz Freedom Center (formerly the Center for the Study of Popular Culture) and author of many books and pamphlets published over the last twenty years.
 Among them: Hating Whitey; Unholy Alliance: Radical Islam and the American Left; The Professors: The 101 Most Dangerous Academics in America; and The End of Time.

 Horowitz is now publishing The Black Book of the American Left, a multi volume collection of his conservative writings that will, when completed, be the most ambitious effort ever undertaken to define the Left and its agenda.
-Culture Wars, the fifth volume of this projected nine volume work, has just appeared.
+The Left In Power: Clinton To Obama, the seventh volume of this projected nine volume work, has just appeared.
 (For information on The Black Book of the American Left, click here.)
-His new book, Progressive Racism, will be published by Encounter Books in April, 2016.Read More

 David's latest book is Big Agenda, which has been on the NYT best sellers list for over 10 weeks. (to order click here)Read More